sdc-china/IDA-doc/_posts/2018-01-15-installation-db.md

 ```

 **Notes:**
 You might need to change **data-mysql.sql** script for the your organization name.
-Please  replace 'keter' to your company name occur in the below script.
+Please  replace 'keter' to your company name occur in the below script.The default keter login name and password is "KeterAdmin"/"KeterAdmin".Pls don't change this username and password in the sql file.

 ```
 INSERT INTO organization (company_name, active) VALUES ('keter', true);